 (Drivebycuriosity) - The University of California in Berkeley offers a class in "Buddhist Economics" (berkeley.edu).
 I think this is an interesting idea.
 Yes, Buddhism is a nontheistic religion and stands for incarnation, Karma and the infinity of everything.
 But there is a lot of ancient Asian wisdom in it.
 And Buddhists are not out of this world.
-Some Buddhist monasteries - especially the Shaolin - developed the art of martial self defense.
-They are now masters in martial art and they are making money with it.
-And Zen, a Chinese/Japanese version of Buddhism, practices to stay calm and being relaxed, which is helpful in every situation.

 Karma refers to the principle of causality: What you do today, will shape your situation in the future, in this life or in another.
 I guess the idea of sustainable economics is connected with the Karma concept: Avoid wasting commodities and don´t pollute if you don´t want to destroy your future.

 There are some companies who behave in a kind of Buddhist way.
-Amazon`s CEO Jeff Bezos doesn`t care much about the now, he focuses on the future which might be years away.
+Amazon`s founder Jeff Bezos doesn`t care much about the now, he focuses on the future which might be years away.
 He doesn`t pursue short term profits and ignores the stock price, instead the company is investing into the satisfaction of their customers which should generate long term growth.

 Google has a similar strategy.
 The company is investing in self-driving cars, Google glass and a lot other technologies which could play out in some years.
 Tesla, the producer of electric cars, and other companies do they same.